Tesla lifts Nasdaq to record high

 “People are plowing money into what has worked.
 People are basically momentum-chasing and they’re using the last three years of performance to figure out what to chase,” said Mike Zigmont, head of trading and research at Harvest Volatility Management in New York.

-Six of the 11 major S&P sector indexes rose, led by a 0.7% rise in financials (.SPSY).
+Six of the 11 major S&P sector indexes rose, led by a 0.7% rise in financials.

-Among so-called meme stocks, software firm Alfi Inc (ALF.O) dropped 20% after more than doubling in value in the prior session, while Torchlight Energy Resources Inc (TRCH.O) slumped 27%, tumbling for a second day after announcing an upsized stock offering. read more
+Among so-called meme stocks, software firm Alfi Inc dropped 20% after more than doubling in value in the prior session, while Torchlight Energy Resources Inc slumped 27%, tumbling for a second day after announcing an upsized stock offering.

 Advancing issues outnumbered declining ones on the NYSE by a 1.58-to-1 ratio; on Nasdaq, a 1.57-to-1 ratio favored advancers.